 Hey.
-This page is more than two years old!
+This page is more than 6 years old!

 The content here is probably outdated, so bear that in mind.